新西兰国立理工学院/Unitec Institute of Technology

 - FCE or FCE for schools, or CAE, or CPE with a score of 169.
 No less than 162 in each skill.
 OET at Grade C in all sub-tests

-- Pearson Test of English (PToE) Academic with a score of 50 with no score lower than 42
+- Pearson Test of English (PToE) Academic with a score of 58 with score of at least 50 (reading & writing) and 42 (speaking & listening)

 For this programme, you will need the following: